An important part of Sjogren's.

 While Sjogren's is far more than a dryness (sicca) disease, sicca features are extremely important.
-Ongoing clinical management can prevent serious outcomes such as severe dental caries, loss of teeth, visual impairment,or even blindness.
+While not every Sjogren's patient has sicca, the vast majority do,or eventually will.
+Ongoing clinical management can prevent serious outcomes such as severe dental caries, loss of teeth, visual impairment, or even blindness.
 Sicca is not limited to dry eyes and dry mouth.
 Fluid secreting (exocrine) glands in the nose, throat, sinuses, airways, GI tract, pancreas, vagina, or skin may also be part of sicca.

 Glandular Features (Sicca)